TheDetectiveTaco/burd/README.md

  About
  </h3>

  <p align="center">Burd IRC is an IRC client that is only compatible currently Windows and Debian based Linux.
-Burd is still missing certian things as it is fairly new IRC client in its development stages.</p>
+Burd is still missing certian things as it is fairly new IRC client in early development.</p>